Middle East's AI ecosystem capable of serving 3 billion people, says report

 “With strategic investments, progressive digital policies, and ambitious national visions across Qatar, the UAE, and Saudi Arabia, the region is building the foundation for scalable, next-generation AI compute.”

-Regional economies have undertaken major initiatives to shore up their efforts to reshape the Middle East’s AI infrastructure landscape.
+Regional economies have undertaken major initiatives to bolster their efforts in reshaping the Middle East’s AI infrastructure landscape.

-Neighbouring UAE plans to host a 5GW AI campus in its capital under the US-UAE AI Acceleration Partnership and is importing 500,000 GPU for regional and US partners, supported by Microsoft’s USD $15.2 billion AI and cloud infrastructure investment.
+Neighbouring UAE plans to host a 5GW AI campus in its capital under the US-UAE AI Acceleration Partnership and is importing 500,000 GPUs for regional and US partners, supported by Microsoft’s USD $15.2 billion investment in AI and cloud infrastructure.

-Qatar Investment Authority has invested heavily to advance the country’s AI ambitions, including a $3 billion platform with Blue Owl Capital to accelerate international AI and cloud infrastructure expansion.
-Qatar’s sovereign wealth fund has also participated in AI safety and research company, Anthropic’s $13 billion funding round, to meet growing enterprise demand.
+The Qatar Investment Authority has invested heavily in advancing the country’s AI ambitions, including a $3 billion platform with Blue Owl Capital to accelerate international expansion of AI and cloud infrastructure.
+Qatar’s sovereign wealth fund has also participated in Anthropic’s $13 billion funding round, aimed at meeting growing demand from enterprises.

 Regional governments must create streamlined, unified investment packages that integrate key inputs such as land, power, water, and connectivity within clear, time-bound frameworks, the report suggested.